Jump to Navigation

 While heart disease remains a significant health challenge, a great deal can be done by physicians to prevent their patients' heart attacks or to treat them when they occur.
 The key to a successful outcome is a prompt and accurate diagnosis and appropriate treatment.

-The attorneys at Koskoff Koskoff & Bieder, PC, represent people who suffered serious harm because of medical negligence related to the diagnosis and treatment of a heart attack.
+The attorneys at Koskoff Koskoff & Bieder PC, represent people who suffered serious harm because of medical negligence related to the diagnosis and treatment of a heart attack.
 We have obtained millions of dollars in financial compensation for cardiac patients in cases involving heart attack misdiagnosis, surgical errors, medication errors and defective medical devices.

 Doctor Error and Heart Attack